llm-workflow-engine/llm-workflow-engine/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Updates
 - 17/01/2022: v0.3.7 - Added timeout to `ask` method to prevent hanging.
 Fixed return to terminal breakdown.
+Streaming output now is activated by default.

 ## Acknowledgments